7 reasons your business needs an app – and 1 reason it may not!

 Apps can help solve your customer’s needs

 Where apps shine is when you want to leverage mobile technology to answer a specific challenge or solve a unique need or problem.
-And the biggest advantage for mobile apps comes from hooking into mobile devices - they constantly move with people and offer significant capability in their own right (eg. hardware, location tracking, camera phones).
+And the biggest advantage for mobile apps comes from hooking into mobile devices.
+They constantly move with people and offer significant capability in their own right (eg. hardware, location tracking, camera phones).

 A recent example of this was when the Royal Automobile Club of Tasmania (RACT) approached Wave Digital wanting to tap into smartphone technology to help learner drivers in Tasmania.
-Wave Digital created the RACT Learner Driver iPhone and Android App that allowed these drivers to log their hours using their phone’s GPS.
-“This not only removed the physical burden of filling in a logbook,’’ says Guy Cooper, Managing Director of award-winning app developer Wave Digital, “but it also made it easy for the drivers to complete their recording requirements.
+Wave Digital created the RACT Learner Driver App that allowed these drivers to log their hours using their phone’s GPS.
+“This not only removed the physical burden of filling in a logbook,’’ says Guy Cooper, Managing Director of Wave Digital, “but it also made it easy for the drivers to complete their recording requirements.
 It engaged them in the process through technology that was well within their comfort zone.
 The results were instant – and accurate.
 All they had to do was download the app and they had access to their logs anywhere at any time.
 No more hunting for pens, logging their kilometres driven or lost log books on the customer’s side and no more time-consuming manual inspections of figures on the client’s part.”

 Apps can save time and streamline business processes